mirmeep/blog.arthub.studio/content/about/_index.md

 ---
 title: "About Us"
 date: 2018-07-12T18:19:33+06:00
+heading : "Nothing here"
-heading : "Heal the mind through creative experiences" description_header : "Our mission is to:"
+description_header : "Our mission is to:"
-description_body: "Share art's ability to heal, while making creative experiences accessible for and enjoyed by all."
+description_body: "Share art's ability to heal, while making creative experiences accessible for all."
 ---
 {{% bootstrap-row %}}
 {{% bootstrap-col class="col-md-5 my-auto mx-auto" %}}